Community Archaeology Bursaries Project

 - Personal skills, for example: insight, motivation, confidence, reliability and health awareness

-Placements are structured and monitored with an Independent Learning Agreement; this sets out SMART objectives for the year and is driven by the needs of the individual and the opportunities available within the host organisation.
-Reflective learning is reinforced throughout the placement with completion of monthly journals, an ongoing learning log and submission of a portfolio of the trainee's work for the NVQ in Archaeological Practice.
+Placements were structured and monitored with an Independent Learning Agreement; this set out objectives for the year and was driven by the needs of the individual and the opportunities available within the host organisation.
+Reflective learning was reinforced throughout the placement with completion of monthly journals, an ongoing learning log and submission of a portfolio of the trainee's work for the NVQ in Archaeological Practice.